 Here’s how this works for your defenses in play:

 - If you choose to defend and then find that the TH roll was a good one, you made a smart choice that may save your hide.
-Roll your defense normally.
+Roll your defense.

 - If you choose to defend and the TH roll turns out to be no good, you’re okay.
-You ducked or otherwise defended against an attack that would have missed anyway, but hey, that’s life.
+You ducked or otherwise readied a defense against an attack that would have missed anyway, but hey, that’s life.
 Your head’s in one piece; quit griping.

 - If you don’t choose to defend and the TH roll misses, you lucked out – and probably looked pretty impressive (or nuts), standing pat as bullets chew up the wall around you.